ZenonSeth/logistica/ROADMAP.md

 ## Logistica 2.0 Wishlist

+## TODO - fixes + improvements on new features
+- Make sure Harvester doesn't allow storing from network - it's a take-only inventory, filled only by its machine harvesting plants/seeds.
+- Add new decorative/for-crafting node: Hardened Silverin Block (Silvering Block + Obsidian additive in the Lava Furnace)
+- Use new Hardned Silverin Block in construction of a Rock Melter node (was mentioned below too) - a furnace that burns regular items and makes lava.
+TODO: Check how much burn time a lava bucket provides.
+That's exactly how much time making a single lava node should take.
+The Rock Melter takes Cobblestone or Stone (todo: make itemstrings for those if not present).
+This should have an output tank of say 16 buckets of lava, which it can provide to the network, the same way Reservoirs provide lava to network.
+It should also have a slot to fill (but not empty) a bucket with Lava from the tank.

 ### Definitely
 - Mass Storage
   - Make Reserve an input field -- DONE (per-slot config sub-formspec)